litterbox-sf-fall/bootstrap-lab/readme.md

 ## Mockups Lab

-For tonight's lab, we'd like you to codethe first two mockups using Twitter Bootstrap.
+For tonight's lab, we'd like you to code the first two mockups using Twitter Bootstrap.

 ## Getting Started